Sam | Edited by Johanna

 It's better to sort out any issues you have at this stage, than risk being sanctioned if you miss any of your commitments.

-The universal credit payment is paid in arrears, so you won’t get your first payment until around six weeks from making your claim (this includes a seven-day ‘waiting period’ at the start, a four-week assessment period and up to seven days for your payment to reach your bank account at the end).
+The universal credit payment is paid in arrears, so you won’t get your first payment until around six weeks from making your claim - this currently includes a seven-day ‘waiting period’ at the start, a four-week assessment period and up to seven days for your payment to reach your bank account at the end.

-If you won't have enough money to live on while you wait for your first payment, call 0345 600 0723 to ask for an advance payment.
+At the moment, if you won't have enough money to live on while you wait for your first payment, call 0800 3289344 to ask for an advance payment.
 If you’re making a new claim you can ask for up to 50% of your estimated monthly entitlement.
-It’s interest-free but you'll repay it through your regular universal credit payments - they'll be lower until you pay it back.
+It's interest-free but you'll repay it through your regular universal credit payments - they'll be lower until you pay it back.

 Get Martin's Free Money Tips Email